2104305/CS220-AU-portfolio/README.md

 - Compile website Together
 - Finish website
 - finish second draft for essay

-## TODO
 - finish final edit for essay
-- do something with github?
+- do something with github